 Liu Ren, Ph.D.

-I am the Vice President and Chief Scientist of Integrated Human- Machine Intelligence (HMI) at Bosch Research in North America.
-I am responsible for shaping strategic directions and developing cutting-edge technologies in AI focusing big data visual analytics, explainable AI, mixed reality/AR, computer perception, NLP, conversational AI, audio analytics, wearable analytics and so on for AIoT application areas such as autonomous driving, car infotainment and advanced driver assistance systems (ADAS), Industry 4.0, smart home/building solutions, and robotics, etc. As the responsible global head, I oversee these research activities for teams in the Silicon Valley (U.S.), Pittsburgh (U.S.), and Renningen (Germany).
+I am the Vice President and Chief Scientist of Integrated Human-Machine Intelligence (HMI) at Bosch Research in North America.
+I am responsible for shaping strategic directions and developing cutting-edge technologies in AI, focusing on big data visual analytics, explainable AI, mixed reality/AR, computer perception, NLP, conversational AI, audio analytics, wearable analytics, and so on, for AIoT application areas such as autonomous driving, car infotainment and advanced driver assistance systems (ADAS), Industry 4.0, smart home/building solutions, robotics, etc. As the responsible global head, I oversee these research activities for teams in Silicon Valley (U.S.), Pittsburgh (U.S.), and Renningen (Germany).
 I have won the Bosch North America Inventor of the Year Award for 3D maps (2016), Best Paper Award (2018, 2020), and Honorable Mention Award (2016) for big data visual analytics in IEEE Visualization.

 L. Gou et al. (2020)